 For such corruptions, we predict which frequency bands are vulnerable from the Fourier heatmap in Fig.~\ref{fig:heatmap}.
 For example, the Fourier heatmap of the joint feature, as shown in Fig.~\ref{fig:heatmap} (i.e., leftmost column) indicates that the standard-trained models are vulnerable in the temporal low-frequency domain, but the adversarially-trained models are more robust in all frequency domains.
 Therefore, adversarially-trained models are expected to provide better accuracies in all cases.
 Table~\ref{tab:gaussian} supports this prediction.
 The same holds for the other three features.
 Hence, adversarial training yields robustness to Gaussian noise corruptions for GCN-based skeletal action recognition.

-\paragraph{Flame Loss} Fig.~\ref{fig:fl_fourier} shows the average Fourier spectra of the frame loss corruptions for the four features, and Table~\ref{tab:frameloss} lists the accuracies of the standard-trained and adversarially-trained two GCNs with frame loss rate $p=0.4,0.6,0.8$.
+\paragraph{Frame Loss} Fig.~\ref{fig:fl_fourier} shows the average Fourier spectra of the frame loss corruptions for the four features, and Table~\ref{tab:frameloss} lists the accuracies of the standard-trained and adversarially-trained two GCNs with frame loss rate $p=0.4,0.6,0.8$.
 Table~\ref{tab:frameloss} shows that the adversarially-trained models achieve higher or comparable accuracy to the standard-trained models in most cases.
 The exception is the case of the TCA-GCN bone motion feature (bottom row of Table~\ref{tab:frameloss}), where the standard-trained TCA-GCN provides better performance in accuracy at loss rates $p=0.4$ and $0.6$.
 This reversal is attributed to the fact that the frame losses at p=0.4 and 0.6 contain more frequencies in the spatial low-frequency and the temporal mid- to high-frequency bands, as shown in Fig.~\ref{fig:fl_fourier}.
 In these frequency bands, the Fourier heatmap in Fig.~\ref{fig:heatmap} shows that the standard-trained TCA-GCN is more robust for the bone motion features.
 Except for such frequency bands, the adversarially-trained models are more robust over a wider frequency range than the standard-trained models, as with Gaussian corruption.